MKuula/VideoSpeecher/README.md

 - localized version

 > [!NOTE]
-> Current version here is written in Finnish.
-The English version can be downloaded separately as the file [vspeecher_en.exe](http://www.msoftwares.net/files/vspeecher_en.exe) or you can tweak the MainWindow.xaml by yourself.
+> Current version here has been written in Finnish.
+The English version can be downloaded separately as the file [vspeecher_en.exe](https://www.msoftwares.net/files/vspeecher_en.exe) or you can tweak the MainWindow.xaml by yourself.